2022 Olympic Women’s Hockey Guide: Full schedule, how to watch

-The Opening Ceremony for the 2022 Winter Olympics takes place on Friday, February 4 but the competition begins as early as Wednesday, February 2 with early rounds of curling.
+The 2022 Winter Olympics takes place on Friday, February 4 but the competition begins as early as Wednesday, February 2 with early rounds of curling.
 The Beijing Winter Games will take place over the course of 19 days and end on Sunday, February 20 with the Closing Ceremony.

+WATCH LIVE: Click here to sign up for Peacock and watch live Hockey at the 2022 Winter Olympics

+Women’s hockey kicked off on Wednesday, February 2 (Thursday afternoon in Beijing) and will run through Wednesday, February 16 with the women’s gold medal game taking place that day (11:05 p.m.
+ET on NBC and Peacock).
+The U.S. women are now 3-0 in the preliminary round after back-to-back shutouts.
+They will take the ice tonight against Canada (11:10 p.m.
+ET on Peacock and USA Network).
+See below for the 2022 Winter Olympics Women’s Hockey TV schedule with additional information on how to watch/live stream every game.

 RELATED: 2022 Winter Olympics – TV schedule, day-by-day viewing guide to the Beijing Winter Games